Interim Dean Mostafa (Mos) Kaveh

-As dean, Mukasa is chief executive officer and chief academic officer of the College of Science and Engineering, the University’s second-largest college, which spans 12 departments and is ranked among the top engineering and science academic programs in the country.
+As interim dean, Kaveh is chief executive officer and chief academic officer of the College of Science and Engineering, the University’s second-largest college, which spans 12 departments and is ranked among the top engineering and science academic programs in the country.
 He provides strategic and intellectual leadership and administrative oversight for the school and works to advance its research, teaching, and service.

 Kaveh has served in various roles in the College of Science and Engineering for more than 40 years.
 Most recently, he served as associate dean for research and planning since 2005, where his responsibilities included managing CSE financial resources, promoting research opportunities, and enhancing collaborations between faculty and our programs and industry.
 Before becoming an associate dean, he was head of the University of Minnesota Department of Electrical and Computer Engineering from 1990-2005.
 Kaveh joined the University of Minnesota electrical and computer engineering faculty in 1975.

 Kaveh holds a Ph.D. in electrical engineering from Purdue University, and master’s degree in electrical engineering from University of California, Berkeley, and a bachelor’s degree in electrical engineering from Purdue.